 14.)
 Whales have lungs they use to get the oxygen they need by breathing air (like humans).
 But instead of breathing through their mouth, they breathe through their nostrils, called blowholes, located on top of their heads.
 They can easily breathe through the blowhole without lifting their entire head out of the water.

 15.)
-A killer whale not belonging to a pod is called a transient.
+An orca not belonging to a pod is called a transient.